Gabriel Hauche: Return to Argentina

 On 2 January 2019, Hauche re-joined Argentinos Juniors, signing an 18-month contract.
 On 18 February 2019, Hauche scored his first goal since re-joining the club in the 78th minute against Estudiantes in the Superliga Argentina, to give his team a 2–1 victory.

-At 2022, he joined again to Racing Club.
-In november, he wins another championship, the Trofeo de Campeones de la Liga Profesional, after defeating Boca Juniors 2-1.
+At 2022, he joined Racing Club again.
+In November, he won the Trofeo de Campeones de la Liga Profesional, after defeating Boca Juniors 2–1.

+Unión La Calera

+In 2024, he moved to Chile and joined Unión La Calera.
+He left them in July of the same year.

 Career statistics

 International career

-Hauche was called up to the Argentina national team for the first time on September 30, 2009 for a friendly match against Ghana.
+Hauche was called up to the Argentina national team for the first time on September 30, 2009, for a friendly match against Ghana.
 The Argentine squad was formed exclusively by Argentine league players and included his Argentinos Juniors' teammates Ignacio Canuto and Matías Caruzzo.

-He made his second appearance for Argentina in a 3-2 win against Costa Rica on 26 January 2010.
+He made his second appearance for Argentina in a 3–2 win against Costa Rica on 26 January 2010.